chimera-linux/chimera-linux.github.io/downloads.md

 **Log in as either `anon` or `root` with the password `chimera`**.
 Graphical boot will log in automatically straight into desktop.

+For the time being, the ISO images contain the complete toolchain to bootstrap the `cports` tree from source code without using `bootstrap.sh`.
+This will not be the case with production images with binary repositories available.